LJinchang/Experiment_EaPU/README.md

 # Data download
 Training data in SRResNet download at https://huggingface.co/datasets/goodfellowliu/SRGAN_ImageNet/resolve/main/SRGAN_ImageNet.zip;
 Testing data in SRResNet download at https://huggingface.co/datasets/goodfellowliu/Set5/resolve/main/Set5.zip.
+Then, we can unzip the package and place the folder in train/train_srresnet/data.

-Mini_imagenet data can be available at
+Mini_imagenet data can be available at https://drive.google.com/file/d/1rK4ihgKpW2iIIs5yWnSFyFYa4FURCxM9/view?usp=drive_link.
+Then, uncompress the package and place the folder /images in train/train_mini_imagenet/mini_imagenet.

 # Acknowledgement
 https://github.com/kuangliu/pytorch-cifar